-This tool provides an estimate of the potential benefits that result from capturing drained agricultural water in various sizes of water storage reservoirs (e.g. pond, reservoir, storage tank, etc.) for reuse as irrigation, a practiced referred to as drainage water recycling.
+This tool provides an estimate of the potential benefits that result from capturing drained agricultural water in various sizes of water storage reservoirs (e.g. pond, reservoir, storage tank, etc.) for reuse as irrigation, a practice referred to as drainage water recycling.
 The benefits of drainage water recycling include (1) supplemental crop irrigation from the captured water, and (2) reduction of the discharge of nutrient-rich drainage water into downstream water bodies.
 See Questions and Answers About Drainage Water Recycling for the Midwest for more information on this practice.
+You can find out more about methods used by EDWRD in the tool documentation and the associated peer-reviewed articles (Reinhart et al. 2019, Reinhart et al. 2020).

 The tool Evaluating Drainage Water Recycling Decisions (EDWRD) can be used by a variety of users to answer a range of different questions, for example: